-- A. IRS Plan Approval The agreement used to establish this Roth IRA has been approved by the IRS.
+- A. IRS Plan Approval Articles I through VIII of the agreement used to establish this Roth IRA have been approved by the IRS.
 The IRS approval is a determination only as to form.
-It is not an endorsement of the plan in operation or of the investments offered. - B. Additional Information For further information on Roth IRAs, you may wish to obtain IRS Publication 590, Individual Retirement Arrangements (IRAs), by calling 1-800-TAX-FORM, or by visiting www.irs.gov on the Internet. - C. Important Information About Procedures for Opening a New Account To help the government fight the funding of terrorism and money laundering activities, federal law requires all financial organizations to obtain, verify, and record information that identifies each person who opens an account.
+It is not an endorsement of the plan in operation or of the investments offered. - B. Additional Information For further information on Roth IRAs, you may wish to obtain IRS Publication 590-A, Contributions to Individual Retirement Arrangements (IRAs), or Publication 590-B, Distributions from Individual Retirement Arrangements (IRAs), by calling 800-TAX-FORM, or by visiting www.irs.gov on the Internet. - C. Important Information About Procedures for Opening a New Account To help the government fight the funding of terrorism and money laundering activities, federal law requires all financial organizations to obtain, verify, and record information that identifies each person who opens an account.
 Therefore, when you open a Roth IRA, you are required to provide your name, residential address, date of birth, and identification number.
-We may require other information that will allow us to identify you. - D. Qualified Reservist Distributions If you are an eligible qualified reservist who has taken penalty-free qualified reservist distributions from your Roth IRA or retirement plan, you may recontribute those amounts to a Roth IRA generally within a two-year period from your date of return. - E. Qualified Charitable Distributions If you are age 701⁄2 or older, you may take tax-free Roth IRA distributions of up to \$100,000 per year and have these distributions paid directly to certain charitable organizations.
-Special tax rules may apply.
-This provision applies to distributions during tax years 2012 and 2013 and may apply to subsequent years if extended by Congress.
-For further detailed information and effective dates you may wish to obtain IRS Publication 590, Individual Retirement Arrangements (IRAs), from the IRS or refer to the IRS website at www.irs.gov.
+We may require other information that will allow us to identify you.